basarane/kemper-arduino-library/README.md

 DIY Kemper Remote project uses a TFT display, 14 buttons and 26 leds (8 of which are RGB).
 It uses 74HC595 shift registers for buttons, TLC5940 led drivers for leds and 4.3'' TFT display (ER-TFTM043-3).
 You can use other TFT displays also.
 All you have to do is extend the class `AbstractDisplay` and implement the functions it contains. `Display_ER_RA8875` class is such a class for ER-TFTM043-3 and it is located under `KemperRemoteDIYArduino` project.

+*The schematics and details of hardware will be added later.*

 ##Usage

 ### Kemper Profiler Library